muppet9010/Factorio-Integration-Lua-Snippets/README.md

 View each folder for its own `Usage Details.txt` file that will explain the feature and its options.
 Ignore any files in the folder starting with an underscore `_`, these are development related files.

+They are provided as scripts and not as part of a mod as some users will want to make changes to them to fit their specific play through or other mods in use.
+They may even want to remove or add features to the scripts.
+As a script I am able to develop them quicker in a lighter fashion than a modded feature as I don't have to cater for every edge case another mod could generate within them, you can amend them yourself for this.

 ## Coding Notes